Derpitron/Discord-OTP-Forcer/README.md

+# Due to the changes Discord have made to the recovery page only the 6 Digit code works at the moment.
+Look here for updates #78

 # Discord-OTP-Forcer
 This is a Selenium and Python based Discord TOTP forcer.
 It attempts to brute force randomly generated 6 or 8 digit codes with a random delay between each attempt.